Meneer-de-Bruin/WCT-API/docs/apis/descriptions/desc-flagId.rst

 | **flagId**
 | The identifier of a flag.

-The list of all users can be retrieved with API :doc:`api-flags_GET`.
+The list of all flag identiefiers can be retrieved with API :doc:`api-flags_GET`.